gitLabor8/Pannenkoekenprinter/README.md

 not get closer anymore as a fail safe in the final design.

 ## Final approach
-Here we will list several things to accommodate for and how we fixed them.
+General idea:
+ - Coordinate systems: The encoders give us about 1800 measuring points in both directions.
+However, the pan is not that large, so we set our actual drawing frame smaller
+ - Reset posistion: To reset the position of the printerhead, we simply move backwards untill we don't get any new measuring points.
+Since that means that we are not moving any further, we've apparently reached the bottom left corner of the printer.
+As mentioned before, our drawing frame is smaller, so we take a small offset upwards and to the right to reach the zero point of the drawing frame.
+ - Move to a specific coordinate: we will elaborate on this in the following points where we encounter a problem and then solve it.

 ### Diagonal lines
 The first thing we do when we want to print a line is compute the base speeds.
+For example, if we need to go from (0, 0) to (100, 200) then we will give the y-motor run the maximum as base speed and we scale x down to only the half of the maximum.

 ### Accidentally getting of track
 For all kinds of magical reasons, we could get off track.
-This is why we let both motors run on 90% of their actual speed.
+This is why we let both motors run on 90% of their normal speed.
 Should one get behind, we can speed it up to 100% of the speed.
-Should a motor get ahead of its position, we can slow it down to 80% of it's base speed.
+Should a motor get ahead of its position, we can slow it down to 80% of it's normal speed.

 ### Where do we need to be?
-Python Geometry is traag.
-Doet meerdere seconden over intersection circle ray moet eigenlijk in 0.003 seconden
-Let's try Shapely, which is a wrapper of GEOS, based on C++ -> faster than Python evaluate=false was ook niet snel genoeg
-Uiteindelijk simpel geschaald, uitgaan van

-### Minimal speed
-minspeed needed
-Combine this with prev
+To find out where we wanted to keep track of our expected path.
+To do this, we tried to use the Python Geometry library.
+However, it seemed to be way to slow in computing, since it wanted keep exact track of our position, rather than focussing on execution speed.
+Similarly we tried to use Shapely, which is a wrapper of the C++ codebase GEOS.
+Since it is in C++, we expected it to be faster, but to avail.
+Finally we went for a selfmade class, named ``./drivers/path.py``.
+We would initialise it with our starting and ending positions and upon giving it our current distance of the target it would simply return the it's expected position.

 ### Ramping
 The motors cannot be set to a high speed and be expected to immediately run at